 - Most recent previous school attended by the student.

 - Honors, scholarships, and awards given by Dordt College.

 - Level of education: undergraduate or graduate.

 The Diamond is the college newspaper and is published bi-weekly.
 The Canon is a collection of literary and artistic works of students and faculty.
 The Signet is the college yearbook.
 Students who wish to become writers or staff members for these publications should contact the editors or faculty sponsors of the publication.
-While students are given considerable freedom in expressing their views, publications are funded by the college and are subject to oversight by the associate provost for co-curricular programs.
+While students are given considerable freedom in expressing their views, publications are funded by the college and are subject to oversight by the vice president for administration.